bmuscato/DA-Self-AMPLIFY/README.md

 Models (LLMs), requiring substantially less annotated data than fine-tuning.
 Although ICL is highly sensitive to demonstration selection and ordering, recent studies suggest that leveraging annotator disagreement can improve performance on subjective NLP tasks.
-Furthermore, human explanations—highlighted tokens or free-text rationales— can serve as an additional learning signal.
+Furthermore, human explanations—highlighted tokens or free-text rationales—can serve as an additional learning signal.
 Yet their use in subjective NLP remains underexplored, largely due to the scarcity of datasets with human-provided explanations.
 To address these limitations, we introduce DA-Self-Amplify, a scalable framework that enriches ICL with disagreement-aware demonstrations and automatically generated post-hoc explanations.
 Specifically, demonstrations are selected based on annotator